yukangZhuu/vision-voice-localization-camera/README.md

-# ecem202a_project
+# Vision & Voice Localization Cmera

-This is repository template for UCLA ECEM202A / CSM213A projects.
+This is a repository for UCLA ECEM202A / CSM213A projects.

-Use the folders as follows:
+Check out the presentation web page [here](https://yukangzhuu.github.io/vision-voice-localization-camera/)!

-* doc/ for website content
+Folders in this repository are used as:
-* software/ for code used in your project
+* doc/ for presentastion website content
-* data/ for data data used in your project
+* software/ for code used in our project

-You may add additional folders as necessary.
+* data/ for data used in our project